You are currently viewing...

 How many people self-harm?

-Girls are thought to be more likely to self-harm than boys, but this is because boys are more likely to punch out at walls, which isn't always recognised as self-harm.
+Girls are thought to be more likely to self-harm than boys, but this could be because boys are more likely to engage in behaviours such as punching a wall, which isn't always recognised as self-harm or doesn’t come to the attention of hospitals.
 In reality self-harm doesn't happen to one type of person, it can't be predicted and scarily, we don't really know how many people are going through it.
 This is all really vague, but you can take one thing away from it - you are not alone, whether you are harming or seeing someone you love or work with go though it.
 It's more common than you think.